-The Serena swirly skirt is a funky, modern spiral-gored skirt with real “twirl factor” that’s perfect for your 18” dolls such as American Girl®.
+The Serena swirly skirt, by Genniewren Designs, is a funky, modern spiral-gored skirt with real “twirl factor” that’s perfect for your 18” dolls such as American Girl®.

 The skirt has two views a full, gathered, twelve-gored version with an elasticated back and a six gore fit and flare version.

 View A, the twelve gore skirt, has optional ties for that oh-so-popular big bow at the back, and the skirt is a full circle!